fresh-minds/functional-matchmaking-kata/readme.md

     Accept:
       Minimise the standard deviation of skill between players Games should be between 2 and 6 players.
+      When the total amount of players <2, no games should be created

 ### Story 3 - Friends play together